-The cardiac exam table width is 30" This widths will accommodate a wide range of patient sizes and a range of exam room sizes.
+The table width comes in 26" and 30" (with the exception of the echocardiography table, which is 30") These widths will accommodate a wide range of patient sizes and a range of exam room sizes.
 The table lift and load capacities are the same at 550 lbs.
 This is an extremely important feature since a table that will not lift as much weight as it can hold, cannot be adjusted in height during the ultrasound exam to reduce either sonographer arm abduction or trunk bending to reach the patient.
 A load capacity that is higher than the lift capacity detracts from the ergonomic design of an exam table used for ultrasound and/or interventional procedures.